 Supported by the National Lottery Heritage Fund

 People have also had a close relationship with this site for many years.
 There have been artefacts from the Neolithic Age, Bronze Age, Iron Age and Roman period on Coombe and the surrounding downs.
 Steep slopes on the site are patterned by medieval terraces called strip lynchetts which were used for grazing.
-We have a flock of hardy Herdwick sheep and light footed Dexter cattle that crop the grass, maintaining the chalk downland habitat.
+We have a flock of hardy Herdwick sheep and light footed Dexter cattle that crop the grass, maintaining the chalk downland habitat as a part of the reversion process.
+Why not try writing your own haiku poem to show us what the reserve means to you?

 Visitors can come here to enjoy the sweeping views, bask in the beauty of nature and the sound of birdsong.
 To keep our birds happily singing we ask that dogs are kept on leads and any waste is cleared up.
 There are many lovely walks of varying difficulty around the site.